a new ai expeprience

 Screen Shot 2017-10-22 at 5.37.01 PM copy.JPG

-BRUCE SPRINGSTEEN and 'WEIRD AL' YANKOVIC
+BRUCE SPRINGSTEEN and AL YANKOVIC

 Al Yankovic was sent down to my Greenwich Village studio by his record company to do a "Born to Run" parody.
 Replacing an electric guitar with an accordion was a pretty funny place to start.
 This was used as a poster and an advertisement for public appearances.
 As I write this, the American President is declaring himself a "stabile genius".
 I don't believe I've ever seen the man laugh, could that be a problem?